ncphillips/truecoders.io/hire.md

   - title: Architects
     body: Every one of our dev teams is supervised by a Software Architect with years of experience in every aspect of the software lifecycle.
+  call_to_action:
+    title: Engage a Team
+    url: "#hire-form"
+  body: We are all about team work.
+From small to large projects, we ensure that the
+    right individual is working on every step.
 - template: section-partial-sections
   title: Our Process
   subsections: